meera-m-t/multivariate-analysis-course/README.md

 ## Multivariate Statistics
-This repository contains solution the Homework of Multivariate Analysis Course using R-code  in an R markdown (.Rmd) file.I provide the Homeworks' questions covered  10 chapters in the text book and the solution as the following:
+This repository contains solution the Homeworks of Multivariate Analysis Course using R-code  in an R markdown (.Rmd) file.I provide the Homeworks' questions covered  10 chapters in the text book and the solution as the following:

 1. Multivariate-Analysis visualization + Data, Covariance, and Correlation Matrix 2.univarite and Multivariate Normality Tests